vam-community/vam-party/USAGE.md

 Prints the list of all installed scripts, identify the ones that are out of date, and flag scenes that reference scripts from a folder other than the party installation folder.

     > party status
-    Analyzing the saves folder and downloading the scripts list from the registry...
+    Analyzing the saves folder and gettings the packages list from the registry...
     There were 3 errors in the saves folder.
 Run with --warnings to print them. some-script 1.0.0 "Script Name.cs" (referenced by 2 scenes)
     - scene\Some Scene.json